jacobputhoff/jacobputhoff.github.io/README.md

 I am an extremely self-motivated individual who strives for near-perfection while I also am eagerly learning anything and everything that I can at all times.
 I self-align myself with legal moral and ethical values based on everything and everyone around me at the given time.
 In previous jobs I had missed work due to a company being held by a ransomware attack and I want to be able to assist in preventing that in the future.
 I came to this field looking for a way to challenge and test my brain, gaining knowledge along the way.
 Learning swiftly is what I am best at and giving up is never an option, in addition I am always outgoing and great with other people, so I am confident I will make a great addition to any team while keeping any organization safe.
 I am currently in the process of completing the Google Cybersecurity certificate course, and plan to take the CompTIA Sec+ certificate after completion of the Google bootcamp.

 - [Security Audit](https://docs.google.com/document/d/1--8AN_7k65IdReNIPuxEywx9nyNS41BHqZCAtRCHXnc/edit?usp=sharing)
+#### **Security Audit**

+Controls and compliance checklist

+Controls assessment checklist

+  Yes
+    No
+Control
+	•	￼
+	•	￼
+Least Privilege
+	•	￼
+	•	￼
+Disaster recovery plans
+	•	￼
+	•	￼
+Password policies
+	•	￼
+	•	￼
+Separation of duties
+	•	￼
+	•	￼
+Firewall
+	•	￼
+	•	￼
+Intrusion detection system (IDS)
+	•	￼
+	•	￼
+Backups
+	•	￼
+	•	￼
+Antivirus software
+	•	￼
+	•	￼
+Manual monitoring, maintenance, and intervention for legacy systems
+	•	￼
+	•	￼
+Encryption
+	•	￼
+	•	￼
+Password management system
+	•	￼
+	•	￼
+Locks (offices, storefront, warehouse)
+	•	￼
+	•	￼
+Closed-circuit television (CCTV) surveillance
+	•	￼
+	•	￼
+Fire detection/prevention (fire alarm, sprinkler system, etc.)

+Compliance checklist

+Payment Card Industry Data Security Standard (PCI DSS) Yes
+    No
+Best practice
+	•	￼
+	•	￼
+Only authorized users have access to customers’ credit card information.
+	•	￼
+	•	￼
+Credit card information is stored, accepted, processed, and transmitted internally, in a secure environment.
+	•	￼
+	•	￼
+Implement data encryption procedures to better secure credit card transaction touchpoints and data.
+	•	￼
+	•	￼
+Adopt secure password management policies.

+General Data Protection Regulation (GDPR)
+Yes
+    No
+Best practice
+	•	￼
+	•	￼
+E.U. customers’ data is kept private/secured.
+	•	￼
+	•	￼
+There is a plan in place to notify E.U. customers within 72 hours if their data is compromised/there is a breach.
+	•	￼
+	•	￼
+Ensure data is properly classified and inventoried.
+	•	￼
+	•	￼
+Enforce privacy policies, procedures, and processes to properly document and maintain data.

+System and Organizations Controls (SOC type 1, SOC type 2) Yes
+    No
+Best practice
+	•	￼
+	•	￼
+User access policies are established.
+	•	￼
+	•	￼
+Sensitive data (PII/SPII) is confidential/private.
+	•	￼
+	•	￼
+Data integrity ensures the data is consistent, complete, accurate, and has been validated.
+	•	￼
+	•	￼
+Data is available to individuals authorized to access it.

+Multiple controls need to be implemented to improve Botium Toys’ security posture and better ensure the confidentiality of sensitive information, including: Least Privilege, disaster recovery plans, password policies, separation of duties, an IDS, ongoing legacy system management, encryption, and a password management system.
+To address gaps in compliance, Botium Toys needs to implement controls such as Least Privilege, separation of duties, and encryption.
+The company also needs to properly classify assets, to identify additional controls that may need to be implemented to improve their security posture and better protect sensitive information.

 - [Network Traffic Analysis](https://docs.google.com/document/d/1aND0F9J5XwUGxfrDz9UfS0TxVW7305Y9hGbaijHgL7Y/edit?usp=sharing)
 - [Linux Permissions](https://docs.google.com/document/d/1t4r-j--eEIrwp9KtaH_X-eKLHnlVjjtJSPAB20GP6L8/edit?usp=sharing&resourcekey=0-emmdCRhUVGYDYtC7Xb1X1A)
 - [SQL Filtering](https://docs.google.com/document/d/1bxjSJ50zx9wP-BKs4JdyLwRFMx0DUYE5jvDzZav3OGg/edit?usp=sharing&resourcekey=0-fBeATFdF5T1bp7PBZvAfpA)